 Once the Lien is satisfied the title will remain electronic until the owner or lienholder specifically requests to have the title printed.

 An out-of-state title must be submitted as proof of ownership and if transfer of ownership is involved, it must be properly assigned indicating the new owner’s name and address.
 An application for Florida title must be completed and accompanied by verification of the Vehicle Identification number (VIN) and odometer reading DHSMV form 82042.
+The vehicle must be brought into our office so that we can verify the VIN, if not verified on the DHSMV form 82042.
 The VIN verification cannot be performed at the Alachua County Downtown location.
 The owner(s) or purchaser(s) must sign this form or give power of attorney.
 Sales tax will be collected if applicable.

 Please note: It is important that you do not wait until the out-of-state license plate is expired or about to expire to begin your title transfer process.

 New Vehicle Titles

 All new vehicles are required to have a Manufacturer’s Certificate of Origin (MCO) which must be signed and notarized by a licensed dealer for transfer to the buyer.
 Please include the original odometer disclosure to assist us in processing your transaction.
 To obtain a Florida title, the MCO must be properly completed and attached to the title application form DHSMV 82040 .
 The information must include the owner’s complete name and Florida address, date of birth, sex, driver license number, a complete description of the vehicle, and any lien to be recorded.
 Sales tax will be collected if applicable.

 This office has a fast title service for an additional $ 10.00.
 We can print a title for you to have when you leave the office.